 The figure excludes any premises which are vacant.
 This is an average number of non-household premises billed for measured sewerage across the period of 01/04/2018 to 31/03/2019 inclusive.
 The total number of billed properties has increased by 211 since APR18.
-This is primarily driven by a greater number of properties being connected for
+This is primarily driven by a greater number of properties being connected for measured sewerage within the NHH market versus which is offset by the net number of newly vacated premises.

 Table 4U Line 8.
-Non-household properties billed for sewage
+Non-household propertiesbilled for sewage